garethky/kalico/docs/Config_Reference.md

 #   The time in seconds used for taring the load_cell before each probe.
 The
 #   default value is: 5 / 50 = 0.1.
 This collects samples from 5 cycles of
 #   50Hz / 6 cycles of 60Hz mains power to cancel power line noise.
+#disable_pullback_move: False
+#   When True, disables the pullback move and tap analysis after probe trigger.
+#   The probe will use the raw trigger position instead of the calculated Z=0
+#   from tap analysis.
+This reduces probe accuracy but may be useful for
+#   troubleshooting or compatibility testing.
+The default is False.
 #pullback_distance: 0.2
 #   The distance in mm to slowly raise the probe to perform precise Z=0
 #   measurments.
 This move occurs immediately after the probe detects contact.